darwinia-network/darwinia-docs-deprecated/content/en/rfc-0010-darwinia-cross-chain-nft-bridge-protocol.md

 ### C. Preliminary Implementation Plan

 The scenario is the same as described in Chapter II.
-Still need to implement three protocols：*Issue, Transfer, Redeem*.
+Still need to implement three protocols:*Issue, Transfer, Redeem*.
 Also to simplify the model, the details about fees will not be discussed here.

 #### Protocol: Issue